NashPG: A Policy Gradient Method with Iteratively Refined Regularization for Finding Nash Equilibria: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We proposed a regularization-based framework that achieves convergence to Nash equilibria by iteratively refining the reference policy.
-We proved strictly monotonic improvement of the solution over iterations, and established convergence guarantees for our algorithm.
+We proposed \textsc{IMMD}, a regularization-based framework that achieves convergence to Nash equilibria in two-player zero-sum imperfect-information games by iteratively refining the reference policy.
+We proved strictly monotonic improvement of the solution over iterations, and established convergence guarantees to Nash equilibria.
 Inspired by these theoretical findings, we developed \textsc{NashPG}, a practical algorithm that closely mirrors standard policy gradient methods while adding a KL regularization term and periodically updated reference policy.
-Empirically, \textsc{NashPG} achieves low exploitability and scales effectively to large domains such as \textit{Battleship} and \textit{No-Limit Texas Hold'em}.

-A central appeal of \textsc{NashPG} is its accessibility: the method requires only minor modifications to conventional policy gradient algorithms, lowering the barrier to entry for practitioners in MARL.
-For future work, several directions remain open.
-On the theoretical side, our heuristic approximations would benefit from theoretically grounded justification.
-Empirically, benchmarking \textsc{NashPG} against domain-specific state-of-the-art methods, such as Pluribus~\citep{doi:10.1126/science.aay2400}, in large poker settings would further clarify its strengths.
-Extending it to continuous-action domains and to high-dimensional environments, such as Atari, would provide a further test of scalability.
+Empirically, \textsc{NashPG} achieves low exploitability and scales effectively to large domains such as \textit{Battleship} and \textit{Heads-Up No-Limit Texas Hold'em}.
+A central appeal of \textsc{NashPG} is its accessibility, as the method requires only minor modifications to standard policy gradient algorithms, lowering the barrier to entry for practitioners in MARL.